Delusional Thomas: Critical reception

-Delusional Thomas was met with generally positive reviews from music critics.
+Delusional Thomas was met with acclaim from music critics.
 Jake Rohn of BET stated, "Regardless of who he is in any given moment, Mac Miller is one of the most lyrically gifted MCs in hip hop.
 He continues to add something new and different.
 Delusional Thomas only drawback is that every song has a similar sound, but for the tatted up rhymer's true fans, it won't matter.
 This mixtape is not for the squeamish and definitely is not for those that only like Top 40 rap.
 For everyone else, it's hip hop noir at its finest.
 With only ten short songs, it's just the right amount of time to keep the listener fully engaged."

 Bruce Smith of HipHopDX deemed the mixtape "EP-worthy" saying, "Getting past Mac Miller's bouts of immaturity and voice as "Delusional Thomas" is a chore and can be trying.
 But hidden behind those flaws is a good mixtape."
 Drew Millard of Vice referred to the mixtape as the best project of Miller's career.
 Rob Markman of MTV stated, "the real strength in the Delusional Thomas project is showing all the versatility and diversity that Mac has to offer."